DouglasMeloo/Quiz/README.md

 - Personalized experience: Users can enter their names at the beginning of the quiz to create a more personalized and engaging experience.
   ![name](/assets/images/username.webp)

 - Number of questions selection: Users have the flexibility to choose the number of questions in the quiz.
-They can select from a range of options, including 5, 10, 15 and 20 questions.
+They can select from a range of options, including 5, 10 and 15 questions.
   ![number of questions](/assets/images/numbquestion.webp)

 - Multiple question categories: The quiz offers a variety of question categories to choose from, allowing users to test their knowledge in their preferred areas of interest.